EmilyXu0427/Use-Machine-Learning-Techniques-to-Predict-Fat-Level-of-Cheese-Product/README.md

 <div>
 <h2/>Purpose and original interest</h2>
 </div>
 I am always curious if I can apply machine learning in food industry to make useful prediction.
 In this project, I have done a exploratory data analysis on the cheese dataset from goveronment resource.
-After analyzing the data and feature selection and transformation, I fit different machine learning models on this dataset, and hyparameter tuning and evaluate the final model.
+After data analysis, feature selection and transformation, I fit different machine learning models on this dataset, and carry out hyparameter tuning and evaluate the final model.
 <div>
 <h2/>Work done</h2>
 </div>

-✅ Load data, data spliting (train and test data)
+✅ Load data, data spliting (train and test data) <br>
 ✅ Basic exploratory data analysis and visualization on test data <br>
 ✅ Select useful features and drop useless columns <br>
 ✅ Build baseline model <br>